 And, I immediately got to work researching the best cats for someone with allergies.
 Turns out Siamese breeds generally have less of the proteins that cause allergic reactions.
 And, female cats tend to produce less than males.

 So, I crossed my fingers and headed to our local pet rescue.
 The very first kitten I saw that day was this sweet, female Siamese mix.
 She let me hold her and was purring up a storm.
 That was good enough for me.
 I adopted her on the spot.

 She’s been a member of our family for 4 months now and we are all crazy about her.
 And, luckily, my husband hasn’t been reacting to her.
 So, I’m not sure if it’s because she’s part Siamese or not.
 But, it’s fantastic news.

 More DIY Cat Projects and Cat Owner Tips

-I have a few DIY videos for cat owners about how we are hiding her litter box, keeping her out of the trash with a DIY Cabinet Door Mounted Garbage Can, and stopping her from tearing up our furniture.
+I have a few DIY videos for cat owners about how we are hiding a litter box in a cabinet, keeping her out of the trash with a DIY Cabinet Door Mounted Garbage Can, and stopping her from tearing up our furniture with plastic caps.
 Be sure to check those out.